 Electronic submissions (in PDF or Postscript format) are required.
 Selected participants will be asked to submit their revised papers in a format to be specified at the time of acceptance.

-Sept 20, 2017: Due date for full workshop papers submission
+Oct 15, 2017: Due date for full workshop papers submission (Extended Deadline)

-Oct 10, 2017: Notification of paper acceptance to authors
+Oct 20, 2017: Notification of paper acceptance to authors (Extended Deadline)

 Oct 25, 2017: Camera-ready of accepted papers